 Aside from just product images, think about the context of your product, set the stage and show it being used.

 Even if you sell something as simple as a dog bowl, that baby better pop!
-Images of super cute dogs eating from said bowl.
+Images of super cute dogs eating from the bowl.

 If say, you are selling a coffee machine (which FYI, would be a terrible thing to sell) that had a fast pour mechanism don’t just say 10 second pour time, try something like: